Juancho1162/Notes/Maths/Probability Calculus.md

 $$

 ###### 2.2 Laplace Probability (Pierre-Simon Laplace (1749-1827))
-We call an experiment a **Laplace experiment** if the number of possible simple events is finite and all the outcomes are equally probable.
+We call an experiment a **Laplace experiment** if the number of possible simple events (*events that are formed by only one element of the sample space*) is finite and all the outcomes are equally probable.
 The probability based on that conditions is defined as follows:
 $$
 P(A)=\frac{C(A)}{C(\Omega)}\text{, being $C(X)$ the cardinality of X.}
 $$